A Beautiful Barn Conversion for 5 With All Amenities. This independent cottage is in a rural setting.

 The terrace which is on the side of the building, is equipped with table and chairs, and a barbecue.
 The view is on the sloping fields across the valley beyond.
 Take advantage to relax peacefully throughout the day.

-For the use of our guests, there is an all weather tennis court (please bring your own tennis rackets and ball as these are not supplied) and the large shared swimming pool (12x6 m with diving board) which is positioned to gain maximum hours of sunshine The pool is occasionally used by our family (although we have no need to be in the pool whilst you are using it) and around the pool we provide sun beds, tables and chairs for the use of the guests of the two gites.
+For the use of our guests, there is a large shared swimming pool (12x6 m with diving board) which is positioned to gain maximum hours of sunshine The pool is occasionally used by our family (although we have no need to be in the pool whilst you are using it) and around the pool we provide sun beds, tables and chairs for the use of the guests of the two gites.

 The gites are set within the same 6-acre grounds as the French owner's home, so you will not be without assistance if you need it.